-Statement on ‘Malaria elimination and acceleration towards a malaria-free world’
+Statement on ‘Malaria elimination and acceleration towards a malaria-free world’edit

 At our ministerial meeting on Malaria elimination in Asia Pacific and Southern Africa that was held between 30 September and 2 October 2015, ministers, leaders and decision makers came together to discuss the elimination and eventual eradication of malaria, agreeing to collaborate, communicate and commit financing to existing political support.
 Here is their statement: